Announcement Type: Initial notice of Funds Availability (NOFA) inviting applications from qualified organizations for Fiscal Year 2007 funding.

 Reimbursement of pre-award costs is not allowed.

-To be eligible for a grant, the applicant must be a nonprofit corporation, agency, institution, organization, Indian tribe or other association.
+To be eligible for a grant, the applicant must be a nonprofit corporation, agency, institution, organization, Indian tribe or other association in accordance with 7 CFR part 16.
+This also includes faith-based and community organizations.
 A private nonprofit corporation, which is owned and controlled by private persons or interests, must have local representation from the area being served, be organized and operated by private persons or interests for purposes other than making gains or profits for the corporation, and be legally precluded from distributing any gains or profits to its members.
-Start Printed Page 30061Faith-based organizations that meet these requirements may apply.
 Cost sharing is not required but is encouraged.
 In the selection of grant recipients, the Agency will consider the extent to which the project will make use of other financial and contribution-in-kind resources for both technical and supervisory assistance and housing development and supporting facilities.
-Applications and complete program instructions are available at any Rural Development Area Office, listed on the Internet at www.rurdev.usda.gov.
-Federal grant application forms are available in electronic format at www.whitehouse.gov/omb/grants/grants_forms.html.
+Applications and complete program instructions are available at any Area Office listed on the USDA Rural Development Web site at http:www.rurdev.usda.gov.
+Federal grant application forms are available in electronic format at http://www.whitehouse.gov/omb/grants/grants_forms.html.

 I. Funding Opportunity Description